asad-zaman/argusoft-emcare/README.md

 ***
 # Dependencies

-Em Care have dependencies on KeyCloak Tool, and Google's FHIR SDK.
+Em Care have dependencies on KeyCloak Tool, IBM(Watson Language Translator), Twilio, and Google's FHIR SDK.
 ## **KeyCloak**
 ### What Is KeyCloak?
     KeyCloak is an “Identity and Access Management” tool for the Em Care system.